Mathawk/Budgeteer/README.md

 To conduct and analyze payments, the app needs a backend.
 This backend will be hosted on a server.

-A web page might be included in future releases but is not needed for an minimum viable product (MVP).
+A web page might be included in future releases but is not needed for a minimum viable product (MVP).

 ## Acceptance Criteria
 The app should be available for android smartphones.
 It should have access to the account information (account balance/transactions) and categorize theses transactions.